wireapp/wire-webapp/README.md

 1. Install [Yarn](https://yarnpkg.com)
 1. Run `yarn`
 1. Rename `.env.localhost` to `.env` in order to run the app in a local environment
-1. Use a browser with disabled web security (`−−disasble−web−security` in Chrome) to circumvent CORS issues when connecting to our backend from localhost
+1. Use a browser with disabled web security (`−−disable−web−security` in Chrome) to circumvent CORS issues when connecting to our backend from localhost

 ### Execution